 "Just you watch, I will summon the most sacred, beautiful, and powerful familiar spirit that will be unmatched, even with everyone's familiars combined!"

 She'd made her bed, and now she was about to sleep in it.
 How could she hope to compete with a salamander?
 Maybe if their teacher forgot about her, she could go off and summon a familiar without anyone seeing it.

 That's what she hoped, at least, before she heard Kirche Augusta Frederica von Anhalt-Zerbst call her out.

 "Professor Colbert, Miss Vallière hasn't summoned yet," Kirche replied to the bald and bespectacled teacher's inquiry regarding the completion of the summoning.

 As all eyes fell on her, Louise's cheeks became as pink as her hair from embarrassment

 Louise narrowed her eyes at Kirche, and steeled herself before walking over to the center of the gathered group.
 All around her, she could hear her peers musing over what will happen, if she'd summon a familiar of if it'd all explode in her face, as all her attempts at magic happened to before.

-"It's the Zero again," she heard one say amongst the yammering.
+"It's the Zero again," she heard one amongst the yammering.

 Taking a deep breath, Louise snapped at her detractors.
 "I need to concentrate, would you please let me so I won't mess up!"

-To Louise's side, Kirche was seated, on the grass petting her salamander, as red as her hair, while its flame-tipped tail lashed about.
-"Right, because to summon the most sacred, beautiful, and strong familiar spirit you need the utmost concentration."
+To Louise's side, Kirche was seated on the grass petting her salamander, as red as her hair, while its flame-tipped tail lashed about.
+"Right, because to summon the most sacred, beautiful, and powerful familiar spirit you need the utmost concentration."